-This is a very important consideration when installing newer PCIe devices to your computer
+This is a critical consideration when installing newer PCIe devices to your computer.

 Every PC has only a limited amount of PCIe lanes.
-Using the PCIe X1 slot means that you are using one PCIe lane of your computer.
+Using the PCIe x1 slot means using one PCIe lane of your computer.

-The total amount of PCIe lanes are determined by the processor you have as well as your motherboard chipset.
+The total amount of PCIe lanes is determined by the processor you have and your motherboard chipset.

-You can find out about the amount of lanes you have by looking at the processor and the motherboard chipset specsheet.
+You can find out how many lanes you have by looking at the processor and the motherboard chipset spec sheet.

-In order to install a WiFi Card and make it work, you need to make sure you have one PCIe lane available to you.
+To install a WiFi Card and make it work, you must have one PCIe lane available.

 Image: NVIDIA RTX 2080.
 Graphics Cards can take 16 Lanes.

-As mentioned earlier, the amount of PCIe lanes you have are limited so you have to be careful when building your system and procuring newer expansion cards like a WiFi card.
+As mentioned earlier, your number of PCIe lanes is limited, so you must be careful when building your system and procuring newer expansion cards like a WiFi card.

-Typically an average processor offers 16 PCIe lanes and the motherboard may offer 4 or more PCIe lanes.
-So lets say you have 20 PCIe lanes available to you.
+Typically an average processor offers 16 PCIe lanes, and the motherboard may offer four or more.
+So let’s say you have 20 PCIe lanes available to you.

-Hence, installing a WiFi card, even if you have a free X1 slot available, will not allow it work since all total lanes you have are already in use.
+Hence, even if you have a free X1 slot, installing a WiFi card will not allow it to work since all the total lanes you have are already in use.

-On the other hand, if you only have a single graphics card installed and nothing else, then you can go ahead with using the X1 slot for your WiFi card.
-With this configuration you will have occupied 17 out of 20 lanes (16 for graphics card and 1 for WiFi card).
+On the other hand, if you only have a single graphics card installed and nothing else, you can use the X1 slot for your WiFi card.
+With this configuration, you will have occupied 17 out of 20 lanes (16 for graphics card and 1 for WiFi card).

-In short, you will need to manage your total PCIe lanes and the amount of expansion cards you install.
+In short, you must manage your total PCIe lanes and the number of expansion cards you install.

 Also Read: Do Motherboards Have Bluetooth?

-Here we looked at a common question asked by those who are new to PCIe configuration and expansion cards i.e which PCIe slot for wireless card is suitable?
+Here we looked at a common question asked by those new to PCIe configuration and expansion cards, i.e., which PCIe slot for a wireless card is suitable?

-The simplest answer is the X1 slot and we looked at the reason why above.
-However, if you do NOT have an X1 slot available, you can go ahead and install the WiFi card in X4, X8 or even on an X16 slot but you will not see any performance boost.
+The most straightforward answer is the x1 slot, and we looked at the reason why above.
+However, if you do NOT have an x1 slot available, you can install the WiFi card in x4, x8, or even on an x16 slot, but you will not see any performance boost.

-Again before installing any PCIe expansion card like the WiFi card, it is essential that you make sure your PC has enough PCIe lanes to support your card.
+Again before installing any PCIe expansion card like the WiFi card, you must ensure your PC has enough PCIe lanes to support your card.

-This is especially true if you already have a plethora of devices connected to your motherboard.
-In case if you have no device attached, or if you only have a single graphics card connected, then there is a high certainty that you will have enough PCIe lanes left to support the WiFi expansion card without any issue.
+This is especially true if many devices are connected to your motherboard.
+In case you have no device attached, or if you only have a single graphics card associated, there is high certainty that you will have enough PCIe lanes left to support the WiFi expansion card without any issue.